na-na-hi/renget/archive/99iee.md

 aa H: Nero Eterna is formed
 17 H: The Blue Anaconda tribe wins the Snake Wars aa H: After more than a decade of tribal war, the tribes unite under Blue Anaconda's chieftess Kondia, who names the new nation Anakondia, after herself and her tribe.
 40H: Explorers from Polaria discover a new unexplored territory.
-Cita Azul is formed after being granted autonomy from Polaria months later.
+Cita Azur is formed after being granted autonomy from Polaria months later.
 56H: Jour De Nuit renames to Diarnuit for ease of writing documents; The Divide is enacted, assigning elves, angels, fairies and similar to the eastern part, while dwarves, goblins, hobbits and other similar races were assigned to the western part.
 57H: The Sky Council in Diarnuit is formally founded and with it, designate their first Sky Regent through a vote amongst the Council.
 62 H: The Avian Uprising happens when the Shishiro faction and Takane faction clash over territory, when the latter felt cheated by the former.